-I have noticed some of y'alls puppy pictures your pups are REAL fluffy and some not as fluffy.
-I have also noticed my girl isn't super fluffy like some other golden pups I have seen.
+I have noticed some of y'alls puppy pictures your pups are REAL fluffy and some not as fluffy.:confused: I have also noticed my girl isn't super fluffy like some other golden pups I have seen.
 Does this have any effect on how much hair she will have when she gets older?
 You can see in the pictures below how "fluffy" she is.
 Does this mean she wont have super long hair like some goldens? or is it just because most of the pictures on here of pups are of the pups at 8 or more weeks and Sharlette is only just 6 weeks old and so her hair hasn't grown as much and the older pups.
 I know this sounds silly but I was just wondering :--smirk: LOL

 6 weeks is quite young.
 Most puppies don't go home till they are 8 weeks, because they need that time to learn and bond with their litter mates.
 I would be more concerned with training properly and overcoming some disadvantages of getting the puppy this early.